 Trash-Burning Incineration in Maryland

-Proponents of incineration claim that this technology will move Maryland towards “zero-waste,” but this simply isn’t true.
-Instead, it will create an energy generation process that demands the continued production of trash and the importation of trash from other states – and Maryland residents will be burdened with the resulting pollution.
+Proponents of incineration claim that this technology is “green,” but this simply isn’t true.
+Instead, incineration relies upon the continued production of trash and the importation of trash from other states to keep incinerators running – burdening Maryland residents with the resulting pollution.

 Incineration also undermines the strong clean energy laws that Maryland already has on the books.
 The state boasts a robust mandatory renewable energy portfolio standard (RPS), which requires that the state get 50% of its energy from renewable sources by the year 2030.
 This important legislation was passed with the hope of encouraging the development of clean, renewable energy throughout the state.
 Renewable energy sources are classified using a tiered system, so that the cleanest energy sources count toward the RPS goals more than others.
 Trash incinerators were classified as a “Tier Two” energy source under Maryland’s RPS until 2011, when new legislation moved incinerators up to “Tier One.”